 Relaxing and Relieving the Pain

 Regardless as to how the problem developed, you do need treatment.
 Nerves are very sensitive, and any damage to them can become permanent if left unaddressed for too long.
 Our podiatry staff at Martin Foot and Ankle will examine your lower limbs carefully to locate any neuromas and determine the severity.
 We may use diagnostic images and other tests to rule out other conditions.
 Then we will help you begin targeted treatment to relieve the pain.

 The most important step is to reduce the pressure on the pinched nerve.
 This may mean padding the forefoot to add extra cushioning under the sensitive area, or adding support under your arch so there is less pressure on the ball of the foot.
 You might need to change your footwear.
 Avoid models with narrow or pointed toe boxes, and keep heels less than two inches high.

 Scale back or take a break from repetitive, hard-impact activities, too.
 This gives your foot time to recover.
 We may also recommend anti-inflammatory medications.
 On rare occasions, these methods are not enough to alleviate your discomfort.
 Surgery to decompress or even remove the damaged nerve may then be your best option.

 Neuromas are painful problems that can lead to chronic pain and nerve damage.
 They need prompt care for conservative efforts to make a difference.
 Don’t wait until surgery is your only option for relief.
 Let Martin Foot and Ankle help.
-Contact our offices in Lancaster, Lititz, York, and Hanover, PA, for an appointment.
+Contact our podiatry offices in Lancaster, Lititz, York, and Hanover, PA, for an appointment.
 Use the website or call (717) 757-3537 to reach us.